omdumrotat/discord-py-llm-sender/README.md

 - Run the .py, type the Discord Authentication Token and enjoy.
 # Notes:
 Selfbotting is against Discord Terms of Service.
+This obviously doesn't come with a LLM by itself, you must host it on your own.